 In patients with IPAH and CTD-PAH the date of diagnosis was taken as the date of the first diagnostic right heart catheterization.
 In patients with CHD-PAH, the date of initial presentation to the Sheffield PVDU was accepted as the date of diagnosis.

-Risk-stratification

-The proposed risk stratification scores developed by the Americans, Germans and Swedish had a very small proportion (4%-13%) of patients with CHD-PAH in their total PAH cohorts and the French group had none.
-Consequently, when performing a comparison between the risk scores only forms of PAH related to idiopathic, heritable, and scleroderma were included.
-As this was a retrospective analysis, some variables were not available for the analysis.
-Historically, some of these measurements were not collected.
-Thus, for the comparison study of the risk scores the available parameters are seen in Table 11: